tigerabrodi/data-engineering-notes/README.md

 **Streaming**: This is like a continuous flow of data, similar to a live broadcast.
 In streaming, data is processed immediately as it arrives.
 It’s like having a continuous conveyor belt that constantly brings in and processes data.
 This method is essential for situations where you need to react to data in real-time, like monitoring live user interactions on a website.
 Streaming is more complex and requires more resources but provides up-to-the-minute data processing.

 **Choosing Between Them**: The decision on whether to use batch processing or streaming depends on your needs.
 If your data doesn't need to be up-to-the-minute and is used for periodic reports, batch processing is suitable.
 But if you require immediate data analysis, like for instant decision-making or real-time user interaction, streaming is the way to go.
 It's all about how quickly you need to process and use your data.

+# Data Warehouses

+A data warehouse is like a large storage facility for data.
+It's a central location where data from multiple sources is stored and organized.
+This makes it easier to access and analyze the data.
+Data warehouses are designed to handle large amounts of data and provide fast access to it.
+They're also optimized for analytical queries, which means they can quickly process complex calculations and provide insights from the data.

+# Data Lakes

+A data lake is like a large pool of raw data.
+It's a central location where data from multiple sources is stored in its original format.
+They are cheaper in terms of data storage and computation.